-PCCLD uses filtering software on customers' access to the Internet in order to comply with the Children's Internet Protection Act (CIPA) and other applicable federal, state and local laws, statutes, and ordinances.
-PCCLD offers enhanced filtering for minors under the age of 18 and basic filtering for adults.
-Customers may request library staff to disable filtering temporarily to conduct research or for other lawful purposes on PCCLD provided public computers.
+PCCLD uses filtering software on customers' access to the Internet in order to comply with the Children's Internet Protection Act (CIPA) and other applicable federal, state and local laws, statutes, and ordinances..Adults may request library staff to disable filtering temporarily to conduct research or for other lawful purposes on PCCLD provided public computers and parents or guardians may request unfiltered Internet access for minors.
+The unblocking of Internet sites shall be described further in PCCLD's Internet Access Agreement.